Memory Garden

 So that, one day down that eternal lane

-You’ll hear me call your name.
+You’ll hear me when I call your name.

-In memory of my Mother – Edna Jeanette Hickman Craig – October 10, 1921 – August 15, 1995.
+In memory of my Mother – Edna Jeanette (Hickman) Craig – October 10, 1921 – August 15, 1995.